New training program

 Additional participant: US$ 290

-Ideal for startups, SMBs, and technical teams that want to adopt AI with speed, but also with judgment.
+Ideal for startups, SMBs, and technical teams that want to incorporate AI seriously and at scale.

 Request proposal